A quick summary of how to cure UTI without antibiotics:

 Cure UTI Without Antibiotics: SSKI

-If D-Mannose didn’t work or simply is not immediately available, the next option in line is SSKI which is an abbreviation for saturated solution of potassium iodide.
+If D-Mannose didn’t work or simply is not immediately available, the next option in line is SSKI which is an abbreviation for a saturated solution of potassium iodide.

 The treatment protocol used by Dr. Wright is 15 drops in a glass of water every 3-4 hours for two days.